otifsolutions/laravel-airtime/README.md

 ### Laravel Airtime
 ___________________
-The package will use these four listed serivce, hit their API's and get all the data synced in mySQL database tables got from the response by using the artisan commands.
+The package will use these four listed serivces, hit those API's and get all the data synced in mySQL database tables got from the response by using the artisan commands.

 **Requirements**